niekados/Journey/README.md

 - **[Sacramento](https://fonts.google.com/specimen/Sacramento)** - A beautiful handwriting font from Google Fonts, Sacramento is used exclusively for the website logo.
 Its elegant style captures the essence of writing by hand, making it a perfect representation of journaling experience.
 - **[Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono)** - This typewriter style font is used for headers, complimenting the journaling theme.
 While maintaining a clear and readable style, Cutive Mono adds a nostalgic touch that reminds users of old-school typewritten books.
 - **[Work Sans](https://fonts.google.com/specimen/Work+Sans)** - As the general-purpose font for body text, Work Sans offers a clean and modern reading experience.
 Its slightly rounded edges and simple style make it easy on the eyes, while still carrying a subtle hint of the typewriter influence from Cutive Mono, ensuring a smooth visual transition.

+## Features

+Journey features are designed to facilitate personal reflections while ensuring user privacy and community engagement.
+Below is an overview of the main functionalities of the app:

+### Navigation Bar
+- **Unregistered Users**: The navigation bar displays links to the Home page and Stories page, along with options to register or sign in if the user is not logged in.
+- **Logged-in Users**: When users are logged in, they have access to the Home page, Stories page, and Journal page.
+The navigation bar will then display a logout link.

+### Home Page
+- **Access for Unregistered Users**: The Home page is accessible to everyone, allowing unregistered users to explore the app.
+- **Sections**:
+  - **Introduction**: Describes the idea behind Journey, encouraging personal reflection and growth through journaling.
+  - **Instructions**: Provides guidance on how to use the app.

+### Stories Page
+- **Community Stories**: This page displays journal entries that users have chosen to publish publicly.
+It is accessible to both registered and unregistered users.
+Each story is stripped of any identifying user information, showcasing only the content and the date it was published.

+### Journal Page (Logged-in Users Only)
+- **User Privacy**: Each user’s journal entries are private and only accessible by the logged-in user.
+Admins do not have access to view or manipulate user journal entries.
+- **Search Functionality**: A search box allows users to easily find specific journal entries by keywords.
+- **Add Entry Button**: Users can create new journal entries using the "New Entry" button.
+- **List of Journal Entries**: Displays user entries in a single column for easy scrolling.
+Each entry is clickable, leading to a detailed view.

+### Add Journal Entry Page
+- **Entry Form**:
+  - **How do I feel today?**: Users can select their mood from a dropdown list containing three options: Happy, Normal, and Sad.
+  - **Sum up my day in 5 words**: A field for users to summarize their day in 5 words or less.
+  - **My day's story**: An area for users to write the main content of their diary entry.
+  - **What am I thankful for today?**: Users can list things they are grateful for.
+  - **How can I be better tomorrow?**: A section for users to express what they would like to do better tomorrow.
+  - **Share this entry with the community?**: An option to tick if the user wants to share their entry in the community stories.

+### Edit Journal Entry Page
+- The layout is the same as the New Entry form, allowing users to modify their existing journal entries.

+### Delete Journal Entry Confirmation
+- When users click the delete button, a confirmation page appears, requiring them to confirm their choice to delete the entry.

+### Django Admin Panel
+- The Django admin panel allows for management of the app's content but restricts access to journal entries.
+Admins can:
+  - **Manage Home Content**: Update the instructions and change the introduction displayed on the Home page to ensure information is relevant.
+  - **Approve Stories**: Review story entries for publication in the community stories.
+Admins can see only the journal content field of each entry, without access to other fields or user information.
+This ensures privacy and security, maintaining the core highlight of the app.

+### Authorization Pages
+- **403 Page**: This page informs users when they attempt to access restricted content, with a button to return to the home page.
+- **Sign-out Confirmation Page**: A page that confirms the user’s choice to log out of the application.
+- **Registration Page**: A page where new users can sign up for an account.
+- **Sign-in Page**: A page where existing users can log into their accounts.

+### Footer
+- **Social Links**: The footer includes links to the developer's social media profiles: GitHub, Twitter, and LinkedIn.

 ## Future Features